-For the experience sampling part of the study, we used Ilumivu's mobile ecological momentary assessment app (mEMA) since it was compatible with both major mobile operating systems (i.e., Android OS and iOS).
-Participants received two types of surveys a day-open and momentary surveys.
-Participants were prompted to fill in the open survey every day at 8 am, and although they could respond to it any time over the next 24 hours, they were asked to fill it in as soon as possible to avoid memory biases.
+and momentary surveys.
+Participants were prompted to fill in the open survey every day at 8 a.m., and although they could respond to it any time over the next 24 hr, they were asked to fill it in as soon as possible to avoid memory biases.
 It consisted mainly of retrospective questions about the previous day and night, such as physical activity, social media usage, and sleep.
 Nevertheless, it also included a few questions about the current day, such as whether it was a free day or a workday.
 Over the course of the study, participants were asked to fill in fourteen open surveys (one survey a day).
-However, due to technical problems with the app, six participants received only thirteen prompts; hence the total number of prompts was 1,520 ($103 \times 14 + 6 \times 13$).
-Altogether, participants responded to

-1,374 prompts, yielding a response rate of 90.04%.
-The valid answers per participant ranged from four to fourteen open surveys (M = 12.61, SD = 2.04).
+However, due to technical problems with the app, six participants received only thirteen prompts; hence, the total number of prompts was 1,520 ($103 \times 14 + 6 \times 13$).
+Altogether, participants responded to 1,374 prompts, yielding a response rate of 90.04%.
+The valid answers per participant ranged from four to 14 open surveys (M = 12.61, SD = 2.04).

 For the momentary survey, participants were prompted at five varying time points in a day to fill it in.
-The prompt arrived either between 8 am and 8 pm (Mondays to Fridays) or between 10 am and 10 pm (Saturday and Sunday), with a minimum of one hour between the prompts.
-Participants were instructed to complete each survey as soon as possible, although they had a maximum of 20 minutes to respond before the survey closed.
-The momentary surveys asked participants about their current mood, well-being, what they were doing, their social media usage, etc. The complete list of questions asked in the open and momentary surveys can be found at the Open Science Framework (OSF).
-In theory, participants were able to fill in 70 (14 x 5) momentary surveys throughout the study.
+The prompt arrived either between 8 a.m. and 8 p.m.
+(Monday to Friday) or between 10 a.m. and 10 p.m.
+(Saturday and Sunday), with a minimum of 1 hr between the prompts.
+Participants were instructed to complete each survey as soon as possible, although they had a maximum of 20 min to respond before the survey closed.
+The momentary surveys asked participants about their current mood, well-being, what they were doing, their social media usage, etc. The complete list of questions asked in the open and momentary surveys can be found on the Open Science Framework (OSF) at https://osf.io/tdh3x/.
+In theory, participants were able to fill in 70 (14×5) momentary surveys throughout the study.
 However, due to technical issues, some of the momentary prompts were not released, leading to an average number of prompts of 68.72 (SD = 17.71), ranging from 30 to 70 prompts.
 Overall, participants responded to 4,523 momentary prompts, yielding a response rate of 60.39%.